 Figure 11.4: Effect of the initial point in Newton’s method for Spinu’s RPP formulation (11.5).

-Comparison between the two formulations (11.5) and (11.6)
+Comparison Between the Two Formulations (11.5) and (11.6)

 We continue by comparing in Figure 11.5 the difference between solving the two formulations in (11.5) (termed Spinu) and (11.6) (termed Roncallli) for Newton’s method and the cyclical coordinate descent method.
 We can observe that there is not much difference between the two formulations.
 Interestingly, the cyclical coordinate method shows the best convergence in terms of iterations, but the worst in terms of CPU time.
 However, a word of caution is needed here: in the cyclical update, each iteration requires updating each element sequentially and that requires a loop; it is well known that loops are slow in high-level programming languages like R or Python, but much faster in C++ or Rust.
 Thus, a more realistic comparison should be performed in a low-level programming language.
-As a first-order approximation, when implemented in a low-level programming language, one can expect the cyclical methods to perform very similar to the parallel SCA methods.
+As a first-order approximation, when implemented in a low-level programming language, one can expect the cyclical methods to perform very similarly to the parallel SCA methods.

-Difference between solving Spinu’s RPP formulation (11.5) and Roncalli’s RPP formulation (11.6) via Newton’s method and cyclical coordinate descent method.
+Difference between solving Spinu’s RPP formulation (11.5) and Roncalli’s RPP formulation (11.6) via Newton’s method and the cyclical coordinate descent method.

-Figure 11.5: Difference between solving Spinu’s RPP formulation (11.5) and Roncalli’s RPP formulation (11.6) via Newton’s method and cyclical coordinate descent method.
+Figure 11.5: Difference between solving Spinu’s RPP formulation (11.5) and Roncalli’s RPP formulation (11.6) via Newton’s method and the cyclical coordinate descent method.

-Benefit of reformulation in terms of correlation matrix
+Benefit of Reformulation in Terms of Correlation Matrix

-Benefit of the normalization step
+Benefit of the Normalization Step

 The solution to \(\bSigma\bm{x} = \bm{b}/\bm{x}\) naturally satisfies \(\bm{x}^\T\bSigma\bm{x} = \bm{1}^\T\bm{b} = 1\).
-It was suggested in (Choi and Chen, 2022) to enforce such normalization after each iteration with the quadratic normalization step \[ \bm{x} \leftarrow \bm{x} \times \frac{1}{\sqrt{\bm{x}^\T\bSigma\bm{x}}}. \] This normalization has a complexity of \(\bigO(N^2)\), which is not insignificant.
+It was suggested in Choi and Chen (2022) to enforce such normalization after each iteration with the quadratic normalization step \[ \bm{x} \leftarrow \bm{x} \times \frac{1}{\sqrt{\bm{x}^\T\bSigma\bm{x}}}. \] This normalization has a complexity of \(\bigO(N^2)\), which is not insignificant.
 An alternative way is to enforce at each iteration \(\bm{1}^\T\bSigma\bm{x} = \bm{1}^\T(\bm{b}/\bm{x})\), leading to the linear normalization step \[ \bm{x} \leftarrow \bm{x} \times \sqrt{\frac{\bm{b}^\T(1/\bm{x})}{(\bm{1}^\T\bSigma)\bm{x}}}, \] which has a complexity of \(\bigO(N)\).

 Figure 11.7 explores the benefit of introducing the normalization step (either quadratic or linear) for the formulation (11.5) based on the correlation matrix.
 A small improvement is observed in the case of the linear normalization.